LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/AdvancedFeatures/UnAuthenticated-iOS.md

 * In order to change SDK modes, Logout must be called first.

-* LPAuthenticationType signup will be deprecated at the end June 2019.
+* LPAuthenticationType signup is deprecated as of July 2019.